icopy-site/awesome-cn/docs/awesome/awesome-webaudio.md

 - [Online Sequencer](https://onlinesequencer.net) - A simple and easy-to-use sequencer with plenty of functionality, based around the Web Audio API.
 - [Binary Synth](https://github.com/MaxAlyokhin/binary-synth) - A web-synthesizer that generates sound from the binary code of any files.
 - [dsssp-demo](https://github.com/NumberOneBot/dsssp-demo) - WebAudio music player with 7-bands EQ and filter presets.
+- [SingMeter](https://www.singmeter.com/) – A collection of browser-based singing tools including a pitch detector and vocal range test.

 ## Resources